RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

     ...
 ```

-With all those methods in place all that's missing is a wrapper to take care of getting
+With all those methods in place, all that's missing is a wrapper to take care of getting
 arguments from `std::env::args()`, placing them into a `BTreeMap` and invoking `run`.
-One of the
-ways would involve adding a method to the `Parser` trait to perform those steps.
+Since these steps the same for every `Parser`, it can be provided as a default implementation on the `Parser` trait.

 ```rust